rzoubek44/IT360_Repo_Fall_2025/README.md

 Writing Custom Suricata Rules:
 - Make a file in the /etc/suricata/rules directory and name the file whatever you want (sudo nano /etc/suricata/rules/local.rules)
+- Add the full path of the new file to suricata.yaml file
 - Adding ICMP ping rule to alert if a device sends a ping request to you (alert icmp any any -> $HOME_NET any (msg:”ICMP Ping”; sid:1; rev:1;))
 - This will generate an alert for an ICMP protocol from any IP address and port to your device’s IP address from any port.
 - Test with: ping 192.168.1.184 (target IP address) from another device in the network and view the fast.log to see the new alert (e.g. 11/25/2025-15:30:32.226145  [**] [1:1:1] ICMP Ping [**] [Classification: (null)] [Priority: 3] {ICMP} 192.168.1.181:8 -> 192.168.1.184:0)